-Along with rice, cattle are the primary agricultural product of the watershed and are traditionally part of the Double Bayou Watershed's heritage (Figure 5-13 Cattle along the West Fork).
-Most of the cattle operations within the watershed are cow-calf and there are no confined animal feeding operations (CAFO).
-However, at least one stocker operation is based in the watershed.
+Along with rice, cattle are the primary agricultural product of the watershed (Figure 5-13 Cattle along the West Fork).
+Most cattle operations within the watershed are cow-calf.
+There are no confined animal feeding operations (CAFO).
+At least one stocker operation is based in the watershed.